Have a product you want to get to market?

 Founders Kurt Barajas, Karen Bonner, Shannon Oliver, and Jessica Zutz Hillbert met as MBA students at the University of Oregon.
 When their travels abroad to Belgium, Germany and Hong Kong led them to creative and unusual versions of their favorite childhood condiment, they decided to take on the kicked-up ketchup challenge back in Oregon.
 By infusing high-quality organic ingredients with inventive tastes, they launched Red Duck Foods with an inspired line of ketchup in flavors like classic, spicy and curry.

 Visit their website.

 Thank you for your parternship!
 Below are some common forms that our current vendors request.
-Please download and submit as instructed on each form.
+Please download any form you need, complete and email to:

 New vendors are those who've never sold to us before.

 We give priority to Northwest vendors, via our Local Finds program.

 You'll hear from us within one week.
 Thanks!